ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 The diagram shows the firewall-router appliances.
 An ingress route table for Transit Gateways has been added to the transit VPC as indicated by the dotted lines.

 Connectivity from the enterprise to a spoke is achieved through a Network Function Virtualization, [NFV](https://{DomainName}/docs/vpc?topic=vpc-about-vnf), firewall-router in the transit VPC.
 In production you can choose one from the catalog or bring your own.
-This demonstration will use an Ubuntu stock image kernel iptables set up to forward all packets from the source to destination.
+This demonstration will use an Ubuntu stock image with kernel iptables set up to forward all packets from the source to destination.
 No firewall inspection is performed.

 The terraform configuration will configure the firewall-router instance with [allow_ip_spoofing](https://{DomainName}/docs/vpc?topic=vpc-ip-spoofing-about).
 You must [enable IP spoofing checks](https://{DomainName}/docs/vpc?topic=vpc-ip-spoofing-about#ip-spoofing-enable-check) before continuing.
 {: note}